xframes-project/xframes-website/src/pages/technologies-used.md

 #### Scikit-build-core

 Scikit-build-core is a build system that integrates with CMake, providing a more Pythonic interface for building C++ extensions.
 It simplifies packaging and distributing Python C++ extensions, making it easier to build cross-platform bindings.

+### F#

+#### Reactive Extensions

+Reactive Extensions (Rx) in F# provide a declarative approach to handling asynchronous and event-based programming through observables.
+This enables efficient tracking of prop and children changes, ensuring dynamic UI updates in response to state changes.
+By integrating Rx into XFrames, a clean, reactive flow is maintained, enhancing scalability and responsiveness while simplifying state management.